kemmin0510/jojogan-zombie/README.md

 cd ./ansible/deploy_jenkins
 ansible-playbook create_compute_instance.yaml
 ```
-- Wait for the compute enigine running.
+- Wait for the compute engine running.
 After that, you need to create the SSH connection from localhost to it.
 And copy the External IP to the file [inventory](./ansible/inventory)
 - Run the following code to install Docker and Jenkins on the compute engine:
 ```
 ansible-playbook deploy_jenkins.yaml -i ../inventory